American Albino Horse

 The American Albino is a color which has been given registry as a breed in the United States.
 The breed started by recognizing the offspring of a white stallion named Old King, who had a record of producing white foals out of solid-colored mares.

 The ancestry of Old King is not known, but he was thought to have been of Arabian or Morgan descent due to confirmation similarities.
-He was initially bred to Morgan mares & in 1936 the American Albino registry was created to track his bloodlines & breeding records.
+He was initially bred to Morgan mares and in 1936 the American Albino registry was created to track his bloodlines and breeding records.
+Although neither of those breeds generally carry dilution genes that produce the characteristics, so it’s possible that there was Iberian blood in there somewhere.
+Iberian animals carry quite a few of the rarer dilution genes.

 Modern Creams

-In 1937 the American Albino Horse Club (now called the American White & American Creme Horse Registry) was formed & their sole objective was to preserve the pedigrees & promote interest for the different types of American Albino horses.
+In 1937 the American Albino Horse Club (now called the American White and American Creme Horse Registry) was formed.
+Their sole objective was to preserve the pedigrees and promote interest for the different types of American ‘Albino’ horses.
+Today it’s called the American White & American Creme Horse Registry.

 The Color

-Despite their name, American Albinos are not albino, but chestnut animals affected by a champagne dilution gene.
-This genetic combination creates creamy white animals with freckles & light eyes.
+Despite their name, American Albinos are animals affected by a champagne and/or cream dilution genes.
+Depending on the base color and mix of dilutions, these genetic combinations create creamy white animals with pale skin and light eyes.

 Features